PUBLISHING NOVEMBER 2017

 “The university as we know it is a tin-man: a machine without a heart that churns out students in its image.
 In this provocative book, Joseph Clair shows a way to renew the university by giving it a heart-and a soul.
 He does so by taking us to one of the West's most important products and proponents of the liberal arts: Augustine.
 The result is a refreshing take on our contemporary challenge.” – James K.A.
 Smith, Professor of Philosophy, Calvin College, USA, and author of You Are What You Love: The Spiritual Power of Habit

-JOSEPH CLAIR is Director of the William Penn Honors Program and Assistant Professor of Religious Studies at George Fox University, USA.
+JOSEPH CLAIR is Director of the William Penn Honors Program and Associate Dean for the Liberal Arts at George Fox University, USA.
 He received his doctorate from Princeton University and an M.Phil from the University of Cambridge where he studied as a Gates Cambridge Scholar.
 He is the author of Discerning the Good in the Letters and Sermons of Augustine (Oxford University Press, 2016).

 PUBLISHING NOVEMBER 2017